from:cnn.com/HEALTH/library/catatonic-schizophrenia/DS00863.html

 Psychotherapy for catatonic schizophreniaAlthough medications and ECT are important catatonic schizophrenia treatments, counseling (psychotherapy) also is essential.
 Psychotherapy may include:

-• Individual therapy.
+- Individual therapy.
 Psychotherapy with a skilled mental health provider can help you learn ways to cope with the distress and daily life challenges brought on by catatonic schizophrenia.
 One approach, called cognitive behavioral therapy, has proved to be especially helpful in the treatment of catatonic schizophrenia.
 In cognitive behavioral therapy, a mental health provider helps you recognize — and change — harmful ideas and behaviors.
 As part of this process, your therapist will help you look back on your personal history.
 Together you're likely to gain insights into when, and why, you may have started to form those ideas and behaviors.
 Then, building from this new understanding, your therapist can help you start to change those patterns.

-• Family therapy.
+Psychotherapy can help reduce the severity of your symptoms and improve communication skills, relationships, your ability to work and your motivation to stick to your treatment plan.
+Learning about catatonic schizophrenia can help you understand it better, cope with lingering symptoms and understand how medications could be helpful.
+Therapy can also help you cope with stigma surrounding catatonic schizophrenia. - Family therapy.
 Both you and your family may benefit from therapy that provides support and education to families.
 Your symptoms have a better chance of improving if your family members understand your illness, can recognize stressful situations that might trigger a relapse, and can help you stick to your treatment plan.
 Family therapy can also help you and your family communicate better with each other and understand family conflicts.
 Family therapy can also help family members cope and reduce their distress about your condition.

 Treatment challenges in catatonic schizophreniaWhen you have appropriate treatment and stick to your treatment plan, you have a good chance of leading a productive life and functioning well in daily activities.
 But be prepared for challenges that can interfere with treatment.